Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Introduction

-The paper is organized as follows.
-Section~\ref{sec:gbl} reviews the global-pressure structure and the isothermal background.
-Section~\ref{sec:thermal_gtd} presents the nonisothermal exactness theorem on the augmented state space.
-Section~\ref{sec:matrix_fracture} embeds the theory in a minimal matrix--fracture thermal system with evolving aperture.
-Section~\ref{sec:projection} introduces the conservative projection surrogate for the nonexact regime.
-Section~\ref{sec:numerics} presents benchmark families and a numerical strategy designed to test the loss and recovery of exactness under thermal forcing and aperture feedback.
-Section~\ref{sec:conclusion} summarizes the main results and discusses their implications.
+The remainder is organized as follows.
+Section~\ref{sec:gbl} reviews the global-pressure structure and the isothermal Total-Differential (TD) condition and its generalized Total-Differential (gTD) background \cite{Chavent2009,DiChiara2010}.
+Section~\ref{sec:thermal_gtd} presents the nonisothermal exactness theorem on the augmented state domain.
+Section~\ref{sec:matrix_fracture} embeds the theory in a reduced matrix–fracture thermal system with evolving aperture.
+Section~\ref{sec:projection} introduces the conservative slice-wise projection surrogate for nonexact regimes.
+Section~\ref{sec:numerics} presents numerical verification and diagnostic validation benchmarks, including augmented-state diagnostics, fractured thermal fronts, aperture feedback, and quantitative defect summaries.
+Section~\ref{sec:conclusion} summarizes the main results and limitations.